mahshidsa/SG2-ADA-TheseRetinaeDoNotExist/README.md

 Link: https://drive.google.com/drive/folders/1HELUM4FBz85LisCEQFdg_iHRWOnpSGgw?usp=sharing

 3) Here is the link to the snapshot for 5,000,000 generated retina.
-Use the pkl file to generate the retinal images.
+Use the pickle file to generate the retinal images.
 Link: https://drive.google.com/file/d/1-tM_XpWLoOOG2i8xNN75v3jPoy5mkMeh/view?usp=sharing

+Use the following code to generate images:
+!python generate.py --outdir="Your prefered directory" --trunc=0.7 --seeds=1-5000000 \
+    --network="directory to the pickle file 00003-Messidor_Left_Img1024-auto1-kimg5000-resumecustom/network-snapshot-000120.pkl"

+--trunc=0.7 will generate 70% of the images which have better quality.